Guven-K/Guven-K/README.md

   - Unity: Experience with game development projects.
   - GameMaker Studio: Developing creative and immersive gameplay mechanics.

 ---

 ## ⚡ Fun Facts
 - 🎮 Avid gamer and tech enthusiast with a knack for tinkering with systems.
 - 🎨 Lover of art and game design, blending creativity with technical expertise.
 - 🏡 Born and raised in London, with a strong connection to family and community.
-- 💫Loves Astronomy, deep interest in Black Holes and hidden treasures in our universe.
+- 💫 Loves Astronomy, with a deep interest in black holes and hidden treasures in our universe.

 ---

 ## 🎯 Personal Goals & Aspirations
-- Master **C#** and advanced techniques such as Async and Multithreading in 2025.
+- Deepen my mastery of **C#** by exploring advanced concepts like **Async** and **Multithreading** to build highly efficient and scalable applications.
 - Complete and polish **Avalonia projects**, focusing on creating customisable, user-friendly, and visually appealing applications.
 - Contribute to more open-source projects and build impactful tools for the developer community.
 - Strive to become a well-rounded, experienced developer focusing on innovation and continuous growth in 2025.

 ---
 ## ✉️ Let's get in touch
 - Follow me on Instagram! @guven_dev
-- Open to commissions or paid opportunities for creating desktop application or web apps
+- Open to commissions or paid opportunities to develop bespoke desktop applications or dynamic web apps.
+Let's create something amazing together!